austintgriffith/Pyth.io-Site/content/fleet/callbackcontract.md

 title: "Callback Contract"
 date: 2017-09-21T05:00:00-06:00
 ---
 The **Callback** contract is simply a placeholder for examples.
 Normally, when a consensus has been reached, a call to the developer's contract is made with the final **concurrence**.
-But, for demonstration purposes, we'll feed results to this contract for safe keeping.
+But, for demonstration purposes, we will sometimes feed results to this contract for safe keeping.

 ```
 pragma solidity ^0.4.11;